chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 to Mason::

   --- available examples ---
-  --- myProjectExample.chpl
+  --- myPackageExample.chpl
   --------------------------

-To run the example, use the command ``mason run --example myProjectExample.chpl``.
+To run the example, use the command ``mason run --example myPackageExample.chpl``.

-After the program is run via the command above, the project structure will look as follows::
+After the program is run via the command above, the package structure will look as follows::

-  MyProject
+  MyPackage/
    │
    ├── Mason.lock
    ├── Mason.toml
-   ├── example
+   ├── example/
-   │   └── myProjectExample.chpl
+   │   └── myPackageExample.chpl
-   ├── src
+   ├── src/
-   │   └── myProject.chpl
+   │   └── myPackage.chpl
-   ├── target
+   ├── target/
-   │   ├── debug
+   │   ├── debug/
-   │   │   └── myProject
+   │   │   └── myPackage
-   │   ├── example
+   │   ├── example/
-   │   │   └── myProjectExample
+   │   │   └── myPackageExample
-   │   ├── release
+   │   ├── release/
-   │   │   └── myProject
+   │   │   └── myPackage
-   │   └── test
+   │   └── test/
-   └── test
+   └── test/
-        └── myProjectTest.chpl
+        └── myPackageTest.chpl

 Examples can either be specified in the Mason.toml, or found automatically by Mason.
 However,